 A Debate for the Decades

-Leadership is one of the most well researched workplace topics, and with good reason.
+Leadership is one of the most well researched workplace topics — and with good reason.
 Relevant theories of leadership have the potential to have limitless impact upon organizations and their employees.
-There is a great body of existing theory and research — from the “great man” and trait theories — to transformational leadership and forward.
-However, are leadership theories clearly expressing what organizations really need to move forward?
-The answer may be no.
+There is a great body of existing theory and research, beginning with the “great man” and trait theories.
+However, are leadership theories capturing what organizations require to move forward effectively?
+The answer may be “no”.

 Here is what we might need to examine, to move forward effectively:

 - A dynamic view of leadership.
-There has been an emphasis long-standing on the specific, individual attributes of leaders.
+There has been a long-standing emphasis on the specific, individual attributes of leaders.
 (The list is endless.)
-But that may be distracting us from the larger, more dynamic view of leadership.
-We may need to step back and take a much broader view that examines a leader’s overall ability to flex in response to the varying situations and stressors they may encounter.
-Organizational needs change rapidly, which requires a leader to change their approach as well.
-For example, we might refocus on the notion of a leader’s skill to develop the right “script” for a specific leadership challenge.
+But that may be distracting us from the larger, more dynamic view of leadership effectiveness.
+We may need to step back to take a much broader view that examines a leader’s overall ability to flex in response to the varying situations and stresses they may encounter.
+Organizational needs change rapidly which requires a leader to flex or change their approach as well.
+For example, we might refocus on the notion of a leader’s potential to develop the right “script” for a specific leadership challenge.

 - Leader-culture match.
 Identifying an merging leader through succession planning or hiring an industry star is one thing.
 Being sure the leader can navigate the organization and gain acceptance is another.
-Does the prospective leader have the capacity to absorb to the prevailing organizational mindset and represent that group?
-(Think of the debacle at Time, Inc.) Culture of the organization is no longer on the fringes, but a critical element to consider in leader selection.
-If a potential leader cannot represent that culture and embody vision, it is unwise to move forward.
+Does the prospective leader have the capacity to absorb the prevailing organizational mindset and represent that group?
+(Think of the debacle at Time, Inc.) Culture of the organization is no longer on the fringes.
+It is a critical element to consider.
+If a potential leader cannot represent that culture and embody its vision — it is unwise to move forward.

 - Training & development opportunities.
-By and large, if a theory doesn’t contribute to leadership development efforts within organizations, it seems relegated to a “read only, great to know” status.
-Descriptive theories are necessary, but more of a focus on useable training points is needed.
+By and large, if a theory doesn’t contribute to leadership development efforts, it seems relegated to a “read only or great to know” status.
+Descriptive theories are necessary, but more of a focus on usable training points is needed.
 Moreover, these experiences should not exclusively take place in a classroom setting.
 For example, does exposure to extremely challenging assignments and situations (as Jobs was) enhance a potential leader’s skill set moving forward?
 I suspect the answer is “yes”.

 As organizations strive to innovate and remain competitive, effective theories of leadership will remain a focus.
 Hopefully, theories will continue to evolve and capture the synergy of elements contributing to leader success.